Charyn Canyon from Almaty: How to Get There, Prices and Season 2026

 How we do our tours

 Our core value at Enjoyers Travel is comfort.
-Here’s what that actually looks like: We run group, private, and corporate tours.
+Here’s what that actually looks like:

 What to bring: tips from experienced guides